cs3community/storagetechweek-web/README.md

 ## Build locally

-Before hacking you need to install [Hugo extended version](https://github.com/gohugoio/hugo/releases) and run `npm install postcss-cli` only if you plan to hack on the theme style.
+Before hacking you need to install [Hugo extended version](https://github.com/gohugoio/hugo/releases) and and NPM and then run `npm install postcss-cli` only if you plan to hack on the theme style.

 ```
 git clone https://github.com/cs3community/cs32022-web
 cd cs32022-web
 git submodule update --init --recursive # to install the theme and deps
+npm install

+# change the config.toml to set / instead of /2022.
+# This is to allow the rendering of the website in your computer.
+  % git diff config.toml
+  -baseURL = "/2022"
+  +baseURL = "/"
 hugo server
 ```

 Open a browser at http://localhost:1313

-## Theme
-The documentation is based on the [Docsy](https://github.com/google/docsy) theme for technical documentation sites, providing easy site navigation, structure, and more.
-In the [Docsy User Guide](https://www.docsy.dev/docs/getting-started/) to get started.

-## Continous Deployment
+## Deploying
-If you don't want to build locally, once you create a Pull Request to the repo, a Continous Integration step will take care of deploying your changes to Netlify for previewing your changes to the documentation.
+Make sure your changes are commited at that the config.toml baseUrl is set to /2022.
+Run `./deploy.sh`.
+The website will be available at https://www.cs3community.org/2022/